It’s not easy being green.

 Sue: The ice caps are melting.

-The Doctor and Sarah are taken by car to the Botanical Institute.
-But their chauffeur has other ideas.
-He takes them to a deserted sandpit and he pulls out a gun.
-The Doctor reacts by ramming the would-be assassin’s head into the car’s door.
+The Doctor and Sarah take a car to the Botanical Institute, but their chauffeur drives them to a deserted sandpit instead.
+The Doctor reacts to this subterfuge by ramming the driver’s head into the car door.

-Sue: What a cack-handed killer.
-And why didn’t the Doctor just scoop up his gun and finish it there and then?
+Sue: Why didn’t the Doctor just scoop up his gun and finish it there and then?
 Why all the running around?
 Ooh!
 The Doctor just punched him in the face.
 And he enjoyed it, too.
 You don’t see that very often.
-Pertwee would be appalled.
+Jon Pertwee would have been appalled at that.
 Not even a “Hai!”

 Sue: She’s wonderful.
 I could watch her all day.

-When the Doctor informs Amelia that he found her painting in the boot of a Daimler, I can’t help myself:
+When the Doctor informs Amelia that he found her painting in the boot of a Daimler, I just can’t help myself…

 Me: Sorry.

-The Doctor disguises himself as a chauffeur and he drives to Chase’s mansion.
-The guard gives the Doctor a cursory glance before letting him in.
+The Doctor disguises himself as a chauffeur and drives to Chase’s mansion.
+Thankfully, the guard only gives him a cursory glance before letting him in.

-The Doctor and Sarah are captured by Scorby and Chase decides to execute them.
-But first, some music.
+When the Doctor and Sarah are eventually apprehended, Chase decides to execute them.
+But first, some music…

 Me: Is there any other kind?